tosc/vim/README.md

 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.
 * BUG: g:disableExternal doesn't disable omnisharp.
-* BUG: Ultisnips sometimes throws an error.
-Look into it.
-(Does it stop if I disable all.snippets?)

 * Move from using my omnifunctions to making an own complete common function.
 With this I can use fuzzy but still have my tabcompletion.
 * Look into neocomplete sources and use them better.